-FISH Community Food Bank is a Christian nonprofit that has served our hungry neighbors in Kittitas County for the past 45 years, beginning as a grassroots organization housed in one small room at the Ellensburg Grace Episcopal Church, until 1977 when it was moved to the First Methodist Church in Ellensburg.
+FISH Community Food Bank is a Christian nonprofit that has served our hungry neighbors in Kittitas County for the past 46 years, beginning as a grassroots organization housed in one small room at the Ellensburg Grace Episcopal Church in 1971.
+“Minutemen for FISH” helped their neighbors with groceries, clothing, medication, babysitting, rides and more.
+In 1977 it was moved to the First Methodist Church in Ellensburg.
 Today, FISH continues to embrace its Christian heritage and remains grateful for the generosity and support of partner churches, community members, Central Washington University, local businesses and restaurants, Rotary clubs, fraternal organizations, City of Ellensburg, and other community partners.
 This amazing collaboration of support has ensured the FISH’s ability to keep the doors open and serve an ever-increasing number of hungry neighbors.
 FISH serves all people and all types of people volunteer at FISH!

 On the day after Thanksgiving in 2014, FISH at Snickelldoodle burned down.
-Staff, volunteers, donors, clients, and the entire Kittitas Valley were devastated, but within hours one of its partners, Mercer Creek Church, invited FISH to move into their bus garage and youth building for a temporary home.
-FISH said yes, and with incredible commitment and generosity, more than 100 volunteers from sponsor churches and the community moved quickly to put FISH back in business at Mercer Creek Church.
-FISH will always be grateful to the Kittitas Valley community and to the Mercer Creek Church congregation for the means to continue its mission of feeding the hungry during those months.
+Staff, volunteers, donors, clients, and the entire Kittitas Valley were devastated.
+Luckily, within hours one of its partners, Mercer Creek Church, invited FISH to move into their bus garage and youth building for a temporary home.
+With incredible commitment and generosity, more than 100 volunteers from sponsor churches and the community moved quickly to put FISH back in business at Mercer Creek Church.